TejasShekar/Prime8UI/README.md

 ```
 <p align="center">OR</p>

-- Add the below `code` tag in the main stylesheet of your project.
+- Add the below `code` in the main stylesheet of your project.
 ```css
 @import "https://prime8-ui.netlify.app/styles.css";
 ```